The Main Key Points of This Article

 2. Tulsi Decreases Blood Sugar

 According to meticulous research, Tulsi's leaves possess the extraordinary ability to substantially reduce blood glucose levels.
-But this is not a mere mechanical intervention; it's a symphony of molecular interactions, where Tulsi's antioxidant properties seek and neutralize the restless wanderers known as free radicals.
+But this is not a mechanical intervention; it's a symphony of molecular interactions, where Tulsi's antioxidant properties seek and neutralize the restless wanderers known as free radicals.
 [13] This harmonious interplay contributes to Tulsi's antidiabetic effect.

 3. Tulsi Lowers Cholesterol